 All swimmers MUST have a support vessel.
 There is no limit on the number of support vessels you may have.
 Do not arrive on the beach on the day of the event with no support vessel and expect the organizers to provide one for you.
 This will not happen!

 All swimmers are responsible for obtaining their own support kayaker and kayak.
 If you are unable to find a support kayaker, you may contact David Chen @ (954) 802-8322 who will attempt to find a kayaker for you.
-Please keep in mind that support kayakers will require a minimum financial remuneration at least $150 to offset their accommodations expenses..Click here for more information.
+Please keep in mind that support kayakers will require a minimum financial remuneration at least $200 to offset their accommodations expenses.

 Relay teams usually choose a motorboat.
 While supplying the swimmers with safety, hydration and sustenance, the boat will carry the other relay members to the transition points.
 At the start, the lead swimmer will be in the water and the team-mate(s) will be in the boat.
 There are no land entries for swimmers!
 Many relay teams also choose to have a kayaker as an additional support vessel.
 We highly recommend this as it allows the kayaker to remain close to the swimmer while the motor boat remains at a safe distance from its swimmer and others on the course.
 Motor boats must be extremely vigilant of swimmers in the water.
 Stay far enough away to avoid spewing exhaust on all swimmers in the race!

 Some relay teams choose to use only kayaks, switching amongst themselves while the other teammates paddle/swim.
 This can certainly be done (and has been), but please be certain you will be able to paddle after swimming 4 or 6 miles.
 If not, your team will be disqualified and your teammate will not be too happy with you!
 This situation happened a few years ago in the two-person relay.
-The first swimmer finished her leg of the swim and then could not paddle for her teammate.
-Even though the teammate was fully ready to swim, the team had to be disqualified because there was not a kayaker to accompany her.
+The first swimmer finished their leg of the swim and then could not paddle for their teammate.
+Even though the teammate was fully ready to swim, the team had to be disqualified because there was not a kayaker to accompany the swimmer.
 Remember, if the weather is rough or windy, paddling can be even more difficult than swimming.
 Be prepared.
+All swimmers MUST stay with their kayaker at all times.

 All support vessels will be given an orange pennant on a rod with the number of the solo swimmer or the relay team.
 That number must be placed prominently on the kayak or boat so as to be visible to all.
 If a relay team has a motor boat and a kayak the kayak should be designated the primary support and hence will carry the orange numbered pennant.
 Swimmers who show up for the registration or the swim without a support vessel will be disqualified.